strongloop/strongloop.com2/_posts/2019-12-05-november-milestone.md

 ## Miscellaneous

-- We have added the [OpenAPI](https://loopback.io/doc/en/lb3/OpenAPI-connector.html) and [gRPC](https://loopback.io/doc/en/lb3/gRPC-connector.html) connectors to be a part of our available connectors in [PR#558](https://github.com/strongloop/loopback-workspace/pull/558) and [PR#906](https://github.com/strongloop/loopback.io/pull/906).
+- We added the [OpenAPI](https://loopback.io/doc/en/lb3/OpenAPI-connector.html) and [gRPC](https://loopback.io/doc/en/lb3/gRPC-connector.html) connectors to be a part of our available connectors in [PR#558](https://github.com/strongloop/loopback-workspace/pull/558) and [PR#906](https://github.com/strongloop/loopback.io/pull/906).
 Now, when a user calls `lb4 datasource`, they will have OpenAPI and gRPC as options for the connector.

 - The `lb4 update` command runs against a LoopBack 4 project and checks dependencies against the installed `@loopback/cli`.
 Optionally, it updates the dependencies in `package.json`.
 Details can be found on page [Update generator](https://loopback.io/doc/en/lb4/Update-generator.html).